antfu/talks/2024-11-12/src/slides.md

 />

 <!--
 So back to the solutions we were talking about, Iconify also comes with it's own runtime solution.
-That you can simpliy [click] import the library and [click] use any icons as an web components.
+That you can simply [click] import the library and [click] use any icons as an web components.

 [click] Under the hood, the component will send requests to the Iconify API, and the api will serve the needed icons from the massive icons collection.